 Federal law requires a five-month waiting period before anyone can get SSDI payments after their claim’s approved.
 If you wait that long to apply after you’ve stopped working, you can skip the waiting period.

 However, keep in mind that in Nevada, the average case processing time is 570 days.
-Yes, you read that correctly.
-It can take almost two years to even get your case evaluated.
-As a result, most agencies recommend you apply as soon as possible after becoming disabled.
+Yes, you read that right.
+It can take almost two years.
+As a result, we recommend you apply as soon as possible once you stop working.

 If the BDA denies your first application, you could be waiting another 19 months for an appeal hearing.
 That’s over seven months longer than the national average.
 There are only two offices dealing with Nevada disability claims, one in Reno and the other in Las Vegas.
 The good news is the Nevada disability claim approval rate is 46%.
 But prepare to wait for a long time before seeing any money in your pocket.

-In especially dire cases, the SSA’s Compassionate Allowances (CAL) classification may provide applicants with an expedited review.
-It only applies to people with severe disabilities though — like certain brain disorders or cancers.
+In especially dire cases, the SSA’s Compassionate Allowances (CAL) list may provide a faster review.
+It only applies to people with severe conditions though — like certain brain disorders or cancers.
 If that is you, however, keep the CAL option in mind.